HomeTicketsEducationSupportContactContact

 Amazing Grace: Fire and Light

-PCE’s seasonal tradition ringing in the New Year, Amazing Grace, returns with a stirring program of music for chamber orchestra and vocal soloists.
-Celebrating the universal expression of the human spirit through music, PCE’s annual Amazing Grace prompts a living BIPOC composer to curate a concert of music they connect with deeply, as well as sharing their own work.
-In January, Native American composer Jerod Impichchaachaaha’ Tate takes PCE on a journey of fire and light in a program featuring selections from his moving cantata Standing Bear and Lowak Shoppala’ (Fire and Light), a work expressing Tate’s Chickasaw heritage through music, among others.
-The concert also includes Samuel Barber’s dreamlike Knoxville: Summer of 1915 performed by Mvskoke soprano, Kirsten C. Kunkle.
+PCE’s beloved New Year’s tradition, Amazing Grace, returns with a captivating program for chamber orchestra and vocal soloists.
+This annual event celebrates the universal expression of the human spirit through music, inviting a living composer to curate a concert designed to uplift and inspire.
+In January, we are honored to welcome Native American composer Jerod Impichchaachaaha’ Tate, who will guide us on a journey of fire and light.
+The program includes Tate’s Chokfi’ for strings and percussion, his evocative Hymn, selections from his rhapsodic cantata Standing Bear performed by baritone Javier Arrey, and Lowak Shoppala’ (Fire and Light), a work expressing Tate’s Chickasaw heritage through music, with texts by poet Linda Hogan.
+The concert will also feature Samuel Barber’s dreamlike Knoxville: Summer of 1915 performed by Mvskoke soprano, Kirsten C. Kunkle.

 As a special tribute, PCE will present Mr. Impichchaachaaha’ Tate with PCE’s American Roots Artist Award for outstanding contributions to American music.
 Bring the family and join us in singing Amazing Grace with the whole ensemble at the end of the evening.